 “By bypassing the agency, there will be little opportunity to convert NPS allocation into other uses,” he said, adding that “recent history showed that the conversion of payroll money was a source of graft.”

 Incoming search terms:

-- what is a ghost employee in the philippines?
+- ghost employees in the philippines